Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

 \subsection{Alternating algebra}

-In order to generalize \cref{s.simplicial-repr.base-case}, we need to be able to discuss higher-dimensional analogues of ``flow'' and ``circulation'', as well as appropriately-generalized notions of ``conservation''.
+In order to generalize \expref{Subsection}{s.simplicial-repr.base-case}, we need to be able to discuss higher-dimensional analogues of ``flow'' and ``circulation'', as well as appropriately-generalized notions of ``conservation.''
 Suited to this purpose is the language of \emph{alternating algebra}.
 Alternating algebra was introduced in the 1800s by Hermann Grassmann \cite{Grassmann1844,GrassmannKannenberg2000} and is the formalism underlying differential geometry and its applications to physics.
-We give only a brief introduction to alternating algebra here, tailored heavily toward our purposes.
+We give a brief introduction to alternating algebra here, tailored toward our purposes.